Table of contents:

 I wear gloves when I can, but some tasks are easiest with bare hands, and even if I start out with sunscreen on them, I’m going to end up washing it off in short order.
 So I’ve found that the safest thing is for me to wear a sunshirt with thumb holes like in my Advice: If you're thin with long arms, look for shirts with thumb holes — because the fabric covers a significant part of my hands and wrists that otherwise get the worst of the sun’s rays.
 (I’ve been laughing recently at how wrong I’ve been in thinking that the tan lines for a farmer’s tan are on your upper arms—at least for this farmer, my wrists mark the spot with the highest color and weathering contrast 🙃)

 Over the years I’ve also found that my lower back is vulnerable to the sun, especially if I’m out in the fields where I might be crouching a lot—it’s like a human sunset back there with layered burns 🙃.
 I’ve tried a number of things, but the most reliable solution is overalls.
 My summer pair are Carhartt (though I’m favoring my thermal Freshley overalls from Dovetail Workwear even when it’s not particularly cold because they’re so cozy); my Carhartts wouldn’t have worked for me if they didn’t have tall sizes, so you may have to try Zappos or elsewhere to test a couple to find something that works for you (and keep in mind whether you want to wear them solo or if you want to layer them over your regular pants).
 Two other options for helping with burns from crouching: 1.
 Try a kneeling pad or The best step-stool (that’s also great for gardening) to sit on.
 Working on your knees, whether you sit back on your heels or stay more upright can be easier on your body than maintaining a low squat, and sitting can be even better (see the next section on “Comfort” below).
-2. Try wearing higher-waisted boxer briefs (which I recommend to everyone as an alternative to traditional women’s underwear) and/or higher-waisted pants, along with a shirt that is long and doesn’t cling/ride up, especially once you start getting sweaty.
+2. Try wearing higher-waisted boxer briefs (which I recommend to everyone as an alternative to traditional women’s underwear) and/or higher-waisted bike shorts or pants, along with a shirt that is long and doesn’t cling/ride up, especially once you start getting sweaty.

 Speaking of sweating, don’t forget to hydrate.
 It can be dangerous to replace sweat with too much pure water, so I recommend supplementing with electrolytes.
 I use 40,000 Volts from Trace Minerals, but it tastes gross, so I just add it to Juice Spritzers.
 I also use Celtic grey salt when I’m cooking (my blood pressure generally runs low, so I don’t need to watch my salt intake).